 Starting with something of a controversial pick from the pages of Batman Confidential.
 Lovers And Madmen was another retelling of The Joker’s origin which without even reading it got people backs up because many people hold The Killing Joke to such a high standard that it’s considered the official origin…..or at least the story he wants us to think.
 While nowhere near the quality of Alan Moore’s classic it’s still an interesting story with some great moments such as Joker blowing up a blimp that sends poisonous shards of glass hurtling towards the people in Gotham bellow.
 Gritty and merciless.

-This is the story in which Paul Dini brought his Batman/Zatanna childhood connection from his lauded episodes in Batman The Animated Series in main comic continuity.
+This is the story in which Paul Dini brought his Batman/Zatanna childhood connection from his lauded episodes in Batman The Animated Series into main comic continuity.
 A popular magician named Ivan Loxias is coming under fire after his assistants are dying from tricks gone wrong.
 It’s later revealed that Loxias is in fact The Joker.
-It’s a great2 part story and as with most of Dini’s run it featured a beautiful cover from Simone Bianchi.
+It’s a great 2 part story and as with most of Dini’s run it featured a beautiful cover from Simone Bianchi.

 30.The Joker’s Utility Belt-1952